MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

     1. Registers your application for uploading in Teams.
     1. Starts your application backend running locally.
     1. Starts your application front-end hosted locally.
-    1. Starts Teams in a web browser with a command to instruct Teams to upload the application (the URL is registered inside the application manifest).
+    1. Starts Teams in a web browser with a command to instruct Teams to upload a custom app (the URL is registered inside the application manifest).

     </details>